 Step Action Expected Behavior 1.
-Configure the REF-Router2 to advertise a Router Preference of Medium.
-2. Configure the TAR-Router1 to advertise a Route Information Option with a prefix of ::/0 with a High preference on Network 1.
+Configure the REF-Router2 to advertise a Router Preference of Medium on Network1.
+2. Configure the TAR-Router1 to advertise a Router preference of Medium and a Route Information Option with a prefix of ::/0 with a High preference on Network 1.
 3. REF-Host2 transmits an Echo Request to TAR-Host1.
 REF-Host2 should send an Echo Request with a Destination Address of the TAR-Host1's Global Address.
 TAR-Host1 must use TAR-Router1 as its first hop for Network2 and the Echo Reply should be visible on Network2.